Social Media Policy

 Any Library social media sites shall be administered by the Committee.
 The Committee shall be trained regarding the terms of the social media policy, including their responsibilities to review content submitted for posting to ensure compliance with the policy.
 The Committee will be responsible for monitoring content on Library social media sites to ensure adherence to both the Library’s social media policy and the interest and goals of the Library.

-The Committee may engage in conversation with Library users by asking questions, gathering opinions, by embedding Committee members into existing conversations happening in or about the community.
-Users’ comments and questions may be addressed and responded to as necessary.
+The Committee may engage in conversation with Library users by asking questions or gathering opinions about the Library's use of social media sites.
+User's comments and questions may be addressed and responded to as necessary.
 Library social media content may include:

 • library news and events;